CamFlow/camconfd/README.md

 ### v0.1.7
 ```
-- Error now catch when not running as root.
+- Error now catched when not running as root.
 ```

 ### v0.1.6